alcajuice/union_shop/prompts.md

 In the search page, the middle of the page should have a search bar where the user can input a query.
 To the right of the serach bar should be a submit button

+Implemented a centered search bar with submit button on the search page.
+The layout includes:

+"SEARCH OUR SITE" heading styled with bold text and letter spacing Search input field in a row with the submit button directly to the right Purple submit button matching your brand color
+Maximum width constraint (800px) to keep the search bar centered on wide screens Button has matching height (56px) with the input field